gctools-outilsgc/aurora-website/src/docs/en/component/colour.md

 - Graphics
 - Other elements used for visual enhancements

-## Colours Used in This System
+## Colours Used in Aurora

-Elements in this system use a simple and neutral colour palette that works well across multiple applications with various branding styles.
+Elements in this system use a clean and colourful palette that communicates the brand and the values of the Open and Accessible Digital Workspace.

-Throughout the design system, documentation about elements will specify which colour is used.
+Our primary palette uses a mix or blue and green that communicates trust but adds a colourful pop to our collaboration and productivity applications.

 The primary palette used in this system is titled **Aurora Borealis** and uses the following hex codes:

 <badge style="background-color: #000A3D;">#000A3D</badge>, <badge style="background-color: #137991;">#137991</badge>, <badge style="background-color: #5DC1BE;color:black;">#5DC1BE</badge>, <badge style="background-color: #55C0A3;color:black;">#55C0A3</badge>, <badge style="background-color: #ADE18D;color:black;">#ADE18D</badge>

+(More about secondary palette here e.g. why did we choose these colours, what does it communicate)

-Our secondary palette is titled (name) and includes 5 hues for additional visual diversity:
+Our secondary palette is titled (name) and includes five additional hues for visual diversity:

+(hex codes)

 ## Text Colours